vespa-engine/documentation/en/approximate-nn-hnsw.md

 * `double` 8 bytes per value.
 Standard double

-### Search Latency and document volume
+### Search latency and document volume

 The `HNSW` greedy search algorithm is sub-linear (close to log(N) where N is the number of vectors in the graph).
 This has interesting properties when attempting to add more nodes horizontally using [flat data distribution](performance/sizing-search.html#data-distribution) as even if the document volume per node is reduced by a factor of 10, the search latency is only reduced by 50%.
-Still, flat scaling helps scale document volume, and increasing indexing throughput.
+Still,flat scaling helps scale document volume, and increasing indexing throughput as vectors are partitioned randomly over a set of nodes.

 Pure vector search applications (without filtering, or re-ranking) should attempt to scale up document volume by using larger instance type and maximize the number of vectors per node.
 To scale with query throughput, use [grouped data distribution](performance/sizing-search.html#data-distribution) to replicate content.

-Note that log(N) search is not necessarily true if the application uses nearest neighbor search for candidate retrieval in a <a href="phased-ranking.html">multi-phase ranking</a> pipeline, or combines nearest neighbor search with filters.
-See <a href="performance/sizing-search.html">Sizing search</a>.
+Note that strongly sub-linear search is not necessarily true if the application uses nearest neighbor search for candidate retrieval in a <a href="phased-ranking.html">multi-phase ranking</a> pipeline, or combines nearest neighbor search with filters.

 ## HNSW Operations
 Changing the [distance-metric](reference/schema-reference.html#distance-metric)
-for a tensor field with `hnsw` `index` requires [restarting](reference/schema-reference.html#changes-that-require-restart-but-not-re-feed), but not re-indexing.
+for a tensor field with `hnsw` `index` requires [restarting](reference/schema-reference.html#changes-that-require-restart-but-not-re-feed), but not re-indexing (re-feed vectors).
 Similar, changing the `max-links-per-node` and `neighbors-to-explore-at-insert` construction parameters requires re-starting.